jashelio/PLCC/PLCC/README.txt

                             the resulting Java files in the Java directory.
                         The optional '-c' flag will remove all previous Java files if there were any
-                        The 'file' name defaults to 'grammar' scan.bat:               Runs the Java/Scan program (only scan for tokens) parse.bat:              Runs the Java/Parser program (only scan and parse) rep.bat:                Runs the Java/Rep program
+                        The 'file' name defaults to 'parser' scan.bat:               Runs the Java/Scan program (only scan for tokens) parse.bat:              Runs the Java/Parser program (only scan and parse) rep.bat:                Runs the Java/Rep program